StefansArya/scarletsframe-compiler/syntax-highlighter/vscode/README.md

 # ScarletsFrame
 This is an extension for ScarletsFrame's framework.
-Currently this only a syntax highlighter.

 ## Features
 Syntax Highlighting for `.sf` file extension.